vitejs/vite/docs/config/server-options.md

 There are cases when other servers might respond instead of Vite.

 The first case is when `localhost` is used.
-Node.js under v17 reorders the result of DNS-resolved address by default.
-When accessing `localhost`, browsers use DNS to resolve the address and that address might differ from the address which Vite is listening.
+Node.js under v17 reorders the result of DNS-resolved addresses by default.
+When accessing `localhost`, browsers use DNS to resolve the address and that address might differ from the address which Vite is listening to.
 Vite prints the resolved address when it differs.

 You can set [`dns.setDefaultResultOrder('verbatim')`](https://nodejs.org/api/dns.html#dns_dns_setdefaultresultorder_order) to disable the reordering behavior.
 Vite will then print the address as `localhost`.